projectmesa/mesa/docs/getting_started.md

 - [Creating Your First Model](tutorials/0_first_model): Learn how to create your first Mesa model.
 - [Adding Space](tutorials/1_adding_space): Learn how to add space to your Mesa model and understand Mesa's space architecture.
-- [Collecting Data](tutorials/2_collecting_data): Learn how to collect model-level and agent-level data with Mesa's DataCollector.

-- [Creating Your First Model](tutorials/0_first_model): Learn how to create your first Mesa model.
-- [Adding Space](tutorials/1_adding_space): Learn how to add space to your Mesa model and understand Mesa's space architecture.
 - [Collecting Data](tutorials/2_collecting_data): Learn how to collect model level and agent level data with Mesa' DataCollector.
 - [AgentSet](tutorials/3_agentset): Learn how to more effectively manage agents with  Mesa's AgentSet.
 - [Basic Visualization](tutorials/4_visualization_basic): Learn how to build an interactive dashboard with Mesa's visualization module.